PREP FOOTBALL: Conaway leaves Shiloh Christian after 9 years as head coach to take job at Orlando school

 "With more and more information about the school that they were giving me, I felt like this is a door that opened at the right place at the right time.
 And after a lot of prayer and seeking God about it, I felt like He was opening this door for us."

 Conaway spent a total of 13 years at Shiloh Christian -- first as an assistant, then he returned in 2014 to be the Saints' head coach after a stint at Greene County Tech.
-Shiloh compiled a 99-27 record under Conaway's direction, including a 12-2 mark and its fourth straight championship game appearance last fall after a move up to Class 5A status.
+Shiloh compiled a 99-27 record under Conaway's direction, including a 12-2 mark and its fourth straight state championship game appearance last fall after a move up to Class 5A.

-He led the Saints to their eighth state championship in school history when they claimed the Class 4A title in 2020, and the Saints have at least reached the semifinal game in each of the past five seasons.
-He told Shiloh's players of his decision this morning.
+He led the Saints to their eighth state championship when they claimed the Class 4A title in 2020, and the Saints have at least reached the semifinal game in each of the past five seasons.
+He told Shiloh's players of his decision Monday morning.

 "This has been the most difficult decision I've made in my 20 years of coaching," Conaway said.
 "But I've been faithful and obedient to God in this.
 I believe this is His plan, and I am at peace with that.

-The First Academy -- a school that Conaway said is very similar with Shiloh in enrollment terms -- finished with an 8-3 record overall and a 3-1 mark in Florida's Class 1A Metro District 2.
+The First Academy -- a school Conaway said is very similar with Shiloh in enrollment terms -- finished with an 8-3 record overall and a 3-1 mark in Florida's Class 1A Metro District 2 last season.
 The Royals finished as the district runner-up and lost their first-round playoff game to Jacksonville University Christian.

-Conaway realizes there won't be a lot of time to prepare his new team for some things, but he is confident the Royals can have things in place before their season starts.
+Conaway said he realizes there won't be a lot of time to prepare his new team for some things, but he is confident the Royals can have things in place before their season starts.

 "Orlando presents an open door where we can create some excitement," Conaway said.
 "I think we can put a product on the field that can attract people.
 It has the capability to create and grow, just like Shiloh did.

 "We just have to be efficient and patient.
-We're gonna roll up our sleeves and get to work.
+We're going to roll up our sleeves and get to work.
 Football can be a simple game.
-We have to be able to run, tackle, block and catch better than the other teams does, and we've got plenty of time to do that."
+We have to be able to run, tackle, block and catch better than the other team does, and we've got plenty of time to do that."

 Attempts to contact Will Cohen, the director of athletics at The First Academy, and Shiloh superintendent Keith McDaniel about a timetable to find Conaway's replacement were unsuccessful as of press time.